Jercog-team/MemoryRL/README.md

   - Reward Function (R): The numerical feedback given for different actions.

+### 8-Port Maze Task

+This model is designed to replicate the 8-Port Maze Task, a standard experimental setup in behavioral neuroscience used to study spatial learning and decision-making in rodents.
+The key elements of this task include:

+  - A circular arena with 8 equally spaced ports.

+  - The mouse starts from a central location and can poke different ports.

+  - Only one port provides water, and it becomes available after a delay.

+  - Rodents exhibit exploratory behavior, often poking nearby ports before consistently selecting the correct one.

+  - Learning is assessed by tracking how quickly the subject shifts from exploration to consistent selection of the correct port.

+This model aims to capture these dynamics by using a POMDP framework, where the agent must infer the correct port over time based on noisy observations and rewards.

 ### Behavioral Modeling

   In neuroscience and psychology, reinforcement learning (RL) is used to model how animals learn from rewards and adapt their behavior.
 This model follows trial-and-error learning, where the mouse gradually increases its preference for the correct port while still exhibiting exploration.